British suspect planned attacks on U.S., UK, France targets, Kenyan court hears

 Kenya is still reeling from an al Shabaab attack on a luxury shopping mall in Nairobi, popular with foreigners, where at least 67 people were killed in September.

-Among the documents recovered in the disk was one labeled "Mujahedeen Explosive Handbook" and another titled "Explosives Introduction" which referred to bomb attacks in Somalia, Syria, Yemen and Afghanistan, Ball said.
+Among the documents recovered in the disk was one labelled "Mujahedeen Explosive Handbook" and another titled "Explosives Introduction" which referred to bomb attacks in Somalia, Syria, Yemen and Afghanistan, Ball said.

 "These files speak for themselves and show the person's interest in the construction of an improvised explosive device ... and with the chemicals, files show intent to obtain the materials to make such a device," Ball told the court.